-Last year we embarked on a hugely ambitious and exciting new STEAM Curriculum (Science, Technology, Engineering, Arts and Mathematics) and have continued to develop and now embed the curriculum this year.
-We are one of a few schools in the country offering such a dedicated and bespoke approach to our curriculum, ensuring that children are inspired and equipped to join a world being transformed by technology.
+In 2018 we embarked on a hugely ambitious and exciting new STEAM Curriculum (Science, Technology, Engineering, Arts and Mathematics) and have continued to develop and embed the curriculum this year.
+We are one of a few primary schools in country offering such a dedicated and bespoke curriculum approach, ensuring that children are inspired and equipped to join a world being transformed by technology.
 The learning in our school has also been revolutionised by this new curriculum; the children work collaboratively each term towards creating a showcase project, these are then celebrated in an assembly open to all the parents and local community.
-The response to these has been wonderful and we have seen an uptick in parental engagement far greater than anything before.
-In the past, we have done things such as create an enormous indoor planetarium, complete with planets scaled to size.
-We have also created a working model of a lighthouse featuring a complex pulley system.
+The response to these has been wonderful and parents have reported it is one their favourite highlights.
+In the past we have done things such as create an enormous indoor planetarium, complete with planets scaled to size.
+We have also created a working model of a light house featuring a complex pully system.
 The children have also produced some wonderful shields celebrating the local area’s connection with the Romans and Saxons.

 We believe our curriculum is equipping and exposing children to a very modern way of working; inspiring a future generation to peruse careers in high technology settings, of which Oxfordshire is abundant.
 During one visit to a local high-technology company the class were invited to write messages on a design wall - one year 6 boy at William Morris, our Sister School, wrote, ‘Please hire me, you have inspired me to work here in the future.’
 A Year 3 pupil at our school said she wanted to become a robotics engineer and will need to learn about science and maths to achieve this.
 Those aspirations are what we want to further engender and cultivate in the children in our school.

 See content and resources below.
 Please contact the school office if you would like a hard copy of our curriculum theory and research.
 Please also see year group areas and subject specific areas on the left for more information.